amizzo87/plexverse/README.md

-# Plex in Google Cloud
+# CURRENTLY IN THE PROCESS OF BEING REFACTORED

 Get Plex + Sonarr + Radarr + SABnzbd automatically installed in Google Cloud, with near-infinite (and affordable) storage provided by Google Nearline Storage.